-The Pain & Spine Institute provides men and women of all ages experiencing back pain and other spinal pain problems with a range of innovative pain management services.
+The Pain & Spine Institute in Chicago, IL provides men and women of all ages experiencing back pain and other spinal pain problems with a range of innovative pain management services.
 Our initial consultation with you may determine that you are a good candidate for an effective diagnostic technique known as a Diagnostic Medial Branch Block.

 When the facet joints, those joints that are a part of the bony network of the spine projecting from the vertebra, become inflamed, a dull to severe ache can begin to occur in the lower back, radiating down the buttocks and lower thighs.
 This painful condition can also occur around the neck facet joints, causing pain when turning the head, with pain often radiating throughout the neck and shoulders.